 The app empowers PostgreSQL to run location queries.
-More specifically, it gives the PostgreSQL database more types, functions, operators, and index enhancements.
+It gives the PostgreSQL database more types, functions, operators, and index enhancements.
 These features combine to create a spatial database management system.

-PostGIS allows a multitude of capabilities for using Geographic Information System data, including:
+PostGIS allows a multitude of capabilities for using Geographic Information System data, including the following 8:

 - Processing and analytic functions for vector and raster data